okteto-community/tacopshop-with-cloudflare/README.md

 1. An AWS account
 1. A Cloudflare account
 1. An Okteto account ([Sign-up](https://www.okteto.com/try-free/) for 30 day, self-hosted free trial)
-1. Create a set of IAM keys for your AWS account (If you are using Okteto Self-Hosted, you can directly assign an AWS Role)
+1. Create a set of IAM keys for your AWS account
 1. Create the following Okteto secrets:

         AWS_ACCESS_KEY_ID: The Access Key ID of your IAM user